-What is Influencer marketing?
-It is when someone who is considered an ‘expert‘ in the field, has a high reputation market your product.
+What is influencer marketing, really?
+It is when someone who is considered an expert in the field, has a high reputation and helps you market your product.
 These people may also be considered popular in certain markets and may then be seen as a knowledgeable source.
 Influencers typically have a sway over the things their followers buy.

 What does this all mean?

 What does it mean to use influence over word of mouth?
 Well, it means that these people are not strictly saying “you have to try this,” “you’d like this,” “you need this.”
 Instead, they are simply showing off how they use the product.
 Real world examples, from the influencer that relates with their audience.